Gautamkumar3/TCI-Digtial-Labs/frontend/README.md

 - Validate groups based on specific rules.
 - Fetch and display the completion status of each to-do item from an API.
 - Manage state using Redux.
-- Show button only visible when last group is 10.
+- Show Status button only visible when last group is 10.

 ## API Integration